Turtleb01/scripts/README.md

 Steamcmd is somewhat inconsistent, and might freeze.
 When that happens, killall steamcmd, start steam normally to make sure it is updated and try again.

+## teams-chromium and discord-chromium

+Run proprietary web apps inside chromium or (preferably) ungoogled-chromium.
+Websites in Chromium are completely containerized and don't have access to local files, unlike Electron apps.
+These two also have significantly lower memory and CPU usage.

+### teams-chromium

+Startup is 5-10s faster than the official Electron app.
+You need to enable 3rd party cookies for this to work: open teams in a normal Chromium tab and press the eye icon on the right side of the search bar.
+Haven't noticed any missing features or bugs in my brief testing.

+### discord-chromium

+Startup is a couple of seconds faster than the official Electron app.
+Some features are missing: hotkeys, volumes over 100%.

 ## ffwebcam

 Stream local videos, online videos with youtube-dl or even streams to virtual webcam and microphone devices.
 Tested with Discord, but should in theory work with other applications like Zoom or Teams as well.